 Becton School will provide relevant teaching in line with the National Curriculum for pupils appropriate to both their emotional and educational situation.
-The curriculum is delivered by highly experienced and qualified teachers who are supported by a team of Learning Support Assistants; this enables us to offer a high level of support to the young people.
+The curriculum is delivered by highly experienced and qualified teachers who are supported by a team of Teaching Assistants, Higher Level Teaching Assistants and Learning Mentors; this enables us to offer a high level of support to the young people.

 Upon admission, information will be sought from the young person’s mainstream placement regarding the prior attainment, attendance and targets.
-Statements of Special Educational Need, Education and Healthcare Plans and Individual Education Plans will be requested where in place.
+Education and Healthcare Plans and Individual Education Plans will be requested where in place.
 It is essential that all involved parties work in partnership in order to provide the best continuity of education and support for each pupil.

 Each young person has a personalised individual learning programme designed in conjunction with them in order to address their academic needs whilst supporting their social and emotional wellbeing.

 The school is a registered centre for GCSE examinations and young people have the opportunity to continue their GCSE's and A Levels during their admission.
 Becton also offers a number of alternative accredited courses.
 These include:

 - Functional skills in English, Maths and ICT